pdidev/tutorial/README.md

 before, otherwise the data will not be changed.

 \warning
-Since we write to the same location independently of the MPI rank, this exercise will fail if more than one MPI rank is used.
+Since we write to the same location independently of the MPI rank, you have two options: either you run the exercise with one MPI rank, or change the file name to have one output file per rank (this is what we chose in the solution).

 ### Ex4.
 Writing some real data